MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/1-intro.md

 ms.custom:
 ---

-# Power Query SDK Test Framework part 2 - Setup
+# Power Query SDK Test Framework part 1 - Introduction

 This multi-part reference covers the setup and running of a standard suite of tests for Power Query connector developers.
 The reference is meant to be followed sequentially—to ensure that your environment is set up for testing your extension connector.